jamesmh/coravel/README.md

 Inspired by all the awesome features that are baked into the Laravel PHP framework - coravel seeks to provide additional features that .Net Core lacks like:

-- Easy Task Scheduling
+- Task Scheduling
-- Simple Queuing
+- Queuing
-- Additional command line tools integrated with other coraval features
+- Command line tools integrated with coraval features
+- More?

 ## Feature: Task Scheduling